MostafaEissa/Activity-Prediction-for-Chemical-Compounds/readme.md

 # Model

-A Random Forest with 100 trees.
+A Random Forest with 300 trees each set to a maximum depth of 21.

 It was trained from scratch on the training data using [scikit-learn](https://scikit-learn.org/).